 She revealed an example that took place in Europe when the King of Belgium, Philippe Léopold Louis Marie, visited China in June 2015.
 According to Yan Hua, Huawei made a lot of effort behind the scenes to gain control over the royal visit.
-The King was invited to visit Huawei’s headquarters in Shenzhen and met Ren Zhengfei.
+The King was invited to visit the company’s headquarters in Shenzhen and met Ren Zhengfei.
 On the surface, this appeared to be due to the governmental and national level relationship between Belgium and China, when it was in fact managed by Huawei.

 Shortly after this meeting, the first Huawei customer service store with integrated service and sales opened on November 12th, 2015, in Belgium’s capital Brussels.
-Yan Hua said that the owner of the Huawei store is an overseas pro-communist Chinese who has a profound relationship with the Chinese Embassy and Chinese Consulate.
+Yan Hua said that the owner of the Huawei store is an overseas pro-communist Chinese who has a profound relationship with the Chinese Embassy and the Chinese Consulate.

 Huawei’s ability to influence governments

 Huawei has rapidly expanded its overseas market.
 As part of the strategic deployment of the CCP, the company has helped the Party develop its relationships with foreign politicians and infiltrate foreign governments.
 Huawei is also suspected of sending money and benefits to senior politicians in foreign countries.